Chondromalacia patellae

 The cartilage under the kneecap is a natural shock absorber, and overuse, injury, and many other factors can cause increased deterioration and breakdown of the cartilage.
 The cartilage is no longer smooth and therefore movement and use is very painful.
 While it often affects young individuals engaged in active sports, it also afflicts older adults who overwork their knees.

 Chondromalacia patellae is sometimes used synonymously with patellofemoral pain syndrome.
 However, there is general consensus that patellofemoral pain syndrome applies only to individuals without cartilage damage.
 This condition is also known as Chondrosis.
-The term literally translates to softening (malakia) of cartilage (chondros) behind patella in Greek.

 Cause

 The condition may result from acute injury to the patella or chronic friction between the patella and a groove in the femur through which it passes during knee flexion.
 Possible causes include a tight iliotibial band, neuromas, bursitis, overuse, malalignment, core instability, and patellar maltracking.

 Pain at the front or inner side of the knee is common in adults of all ages especially when engaging in soccer, gymnastics, cycling, rowing, tennis, ballet, basketball, horseback riding, volleyball, running, combat sports, figure skating, snowboarding, skateboarding and even swimming.
 The pain is typically felt after prolonged sitting.
 Skateboarders most commonly experience this injury in their non-dominant foot due to the constant kicking and twisting required of it.
 Swimmers acquire it doing the breaststroke, which demands an unusual motion of the knee.
 People who are involved in an active lifestyle with high impact on the knees are at greatest risk.
 Proper management of physical activity may help prevent worsening of the condition.
 Athletes are advised to talk to a physician for further medical diagnosis, as symptoms may be similar to more serious problems within the knee.
 Tests are not necessarily needed for diagnosis, but in some situations they may confirm diagnosis or rule out other causes for pain.
 Commonly used tests are blood tests, MRI scans, and arthroscopy.

 While the term chondromalacia sometimes refers to abnormal-appearing cartilage anywhere in the body, it most commonly denotes irritation of the underside of the kneecap (or "patella").
 The patella's posterior surface is covered with a layer of smooth cartilage, which the base of the femur normally glides smoothly against when the knee is bent.
 However, in some individuals the kneecap tends to rub against one side of the knee joint, irritating the cartilage and causing knee pain.